microsoft/fluentui/packages/web-components/src/color-vNext/README.md

-# FAST Color Recipes
+# Fluent Color Recipes

-Color recipes are named colors who's value is algorithmically defined from a variety of inputs. `@microsoft/fast-components` relies on these recipes heavily to achieve expressive theming options while maintaining color accessability targets.
+Color recipes are named colors who's value is algorithmically defined from a variety of inputs. `@fluentui/web-components` relies on these recipes heavily to achieve expressive theming options while maintaining color accessability targets.

 ## Swatch